All work

 A white-labeled app nobody liked

-What the data told us
+What eight thousand members told us

 18mo

-Average member dropout — retention was the core business problem to solve
+Average member dropout — retention was the core business problem

 70%